maxamundsen/previous/src/docs/controllers.md

 An API controller is identical to a page controller, except outputs a JSON response.

-There are a two builtin functions in Saral that assist with generating JSON from structs:
+There are a two builtin functions in Previous that assist with generating JSON from structs:

 ```go
 ApiWriteJSON(w http.ResponseWriter, data interface{})